starfive-tech/freelight-u-sdk/README.md

 fw_payload.bin.out & image.fit will be built.
 The completed build tree will consume about 18G of disk space.

-By default, the above generated image does not contain VPU module(wave511, the video hard decode driver and openmax-il framework library).
-The following instructions will add VPU module according to your requirement:
+By default, the above generated image does not contain VPU driver module(wave511, the video hard decode driver and wave521, the video hard encode driver).
+The following instructions will add VPU driver module according to your requirement:

 	$ make -jx
-	$ make vpubuild
+	$ make vpudriver-build
 	$ rm -rf work/buildroot_initramfs/images/rootfs.tar
 	$ make -jx